AI already recommends videos, shapes social feeds, powers voice assistants, and filters email. Most kids use it long before they understand it.

 What AI Cannot Do (And Why That Matters)

-- Reflect and amplify the biases present in their training data
+- Reflect bias in training data

 A Hands-On Activity: Train Your Own Image Classifier

-- Go to teachablemachine.withgoogle.com and choose Image Project
+- Go to teachablemachine.withgoogle.com

 Responsible AI: The Part Most Tutorials Skip